 The "Last Great Race" begins Downtown Anchorage with a ceremonial start the first Saturday of March.
 Mushers and their dogs travel approximately 11 miles, then pack up and head to the Mat-Su Valley for the Willow Restart, 2 p.m., Sunday.
-The race culminates in Nome, Alaska; John Baker set a record time of 8 days, 18 hours, 46 minutes and 39 seconds in 2011. www.iditarod.com
+The race culminates in Nome, Alaska; four-time winner Dallas Seavey of Willow set a race record in 2015 by finishing in 8 days, 11 hours, 20 minutes and 16 seconds. www.iditarod.com

 Chase the Race

 The race is on!
 Follow mushers along the Iditarod Trail by snowmobile or dog sled, spend the day at an Iditarod checkpoint, fly over the Iditarod Trail, be in Nome when mushers cross the finish line or do it all with an Iditarod vacation package.

 Ride in the sled of your favorite musher for the first 11 miles of the Iditarod Trail Sled Dog Race.
 Bids start at $500.
 This is an experience of a lifetime!
 Find out more about the auction here.
 The IditaRider auction typically opens for bidding around the first of December.